AugustoBernardes/Todo-List-API/README.md

 # Todo-List-API
-This is a API to Todo lists apps , with all the functions a todo need, like add , edit , delete .
+This is a API to Todo lists apps , with function add task , change the done status and delete the task.

->Status: Developing 🛠
+>Status: Finished ✔️

+## Tomorrow i will make the readme to explain every thing!